 An image of a plant growing

-Talk therapy can be helpful for many people.
-But difficult expeirences aren't only held in thoughts -- they can also show up in the body as tension, shutdown or freeze.
-These gentle lessons help release held tension in the body that may be contributing to feeling stuck.
-As you discover new choices in how you move, new choices often open in other areas of your life.
+Talk therapy can be a vital part of healing.
+But difficult experiences aren't only held in thoughts — they can also show up in the body as tension, shutdown or freeze.
+When the nervous system is bracing — holding, gripping, protecting — it’s using energy to maintain that tension.
+When you release unnecessary effort, that energy becomes available for everything else.
+These gentle lessons help your nervous system find safety and explore new patterns of movement.
+As new choices open in how you move, new choices often open in other areas of your life.

 Why This Works